avarakin/AstroPiMaker4/README.md

 This project contains instructions and Makefile for setting up a portable Astrophotography computer.

-It can be used for setting different computers:  Orange Pi 5, Raspberry Pi, Libre Computers Le Potato and a regular x86 PC.
+It can be used for setting up different computers:  Orange Pi 5, Raspberry Pi, Libre Computers Le Potato and a regular x86 PC.

+At this point in time (March 2023) it is strongly recommended using Orange Pi 5: it costs less than Raspberry Pi 4, has 4GB of memory in minimal configuration and much faster CPU.

 Why use makefile as opposed to shell script?
 Because make stops execution in case of failures and can be invoked for the whole installation or for a part of it.